Here’s What You Should Know to Start a Business in the Agriculture Sector

 In 2017, the gross value of production (in the agriculture sector) was R266.63 billion with a total debt of R158.34 billion, according to Makube.

-Makube says that in the livestock market, the poultry industry made the largest contribution to the agriculture GPV with 16.2%, followed by the beef industry with 13.2% during 2017.
+Makube says that in the livestock market, the poultry industry made the largest contribution to the agriculture GPV with 16.2%, followed by the beef industry with 13.2% in 2017.

-He adds that primary agriculture and agribusiness sectors are closer to 15% of GDP, and that agro-processing, for example, has become bigger and currently weighting of 25.8% of total manufacturing and about 3.5% of GDP.
+He adds that primary agriculture and agribusiness sectors are closer to 15% of GDP and that agro-processing, for example, has become bigger and currently weighting 25.8% of total manufacturing and about 3.5% of GDP.

-Besides primary (farming) production and agro-processing, there are a broad range of other services (business opportunities) you can provide, which includes:
+Besides primary (farming) production and agro-processing, there are a broad range of other services (business opportunities) you can provide, which include:

 • Logistics